 Infiniti’s M saloon was rebadged as the Q70 for 2014, and to follow the nomenclature shake up, Nissan’s luxury arm has also introduced a minor facelift.

 From the front this means a chunkier, more angular bumper, redesigned grille and standard-fit LED headlights.
 The rear has also been sculpted for a sharper look, backed up by new LED-infused taillights.

-Aside from these visual tweaks, Infiniti will now offer the Q70 with a 2.2-litre four-cylinder turbo diesel, which develops Xbhp and 400Nm of torque – giving customers a choice of four powertrains.
+Aside from these visual tweaks, Infiniti will now offer the Q70 with a 2.2-litre four-cylinder turbo diesel, which develops 170bhp and 400Nm of torque – giving customers a choice of four powertrains.

 There’s a new suspension setup, too, using an improved seal for the Q70’s telescoping dampers to minimise the impact of rough road surfaces, and there are now different driving modes to choose from: Standard, Eco, Sport or Snow.
 Helping improve comfort, Infiniti claims modifications to the body and chassis have reduced wind, tyre, road and engine noise in the cabin - and active noise cancellation helps to deaden anything the new soundproofing can't stop.

 Rounding off the changes, Infiniti has kitted the Q70 out with additional 12V outlets, some nifty smartphone storage spaces and improved connectivity for these devices.